 Those explorations focused on

-west Clare in particular, an area famed for its traditional Irish music – and the pubs that host these legendary sessions.
+west Clare in particular, an area famed for its traditional music – and the pubs that host these legendary seisúins.

-trad scene’, but it could have taken place in any of the pubs in west Clare.
+trad scene’.
+In reality, though, it could have taken place in any of the pubs in west Clare.